Graduate House COVID-19 Frequently Asked Questions and Updates

-- You can now travel up to 25 km from your home (‘home’ for those living at Graduate House is your room) or permitted workplace within metropolitan Melbourne.
+- There are no travel restrictions from your home (‘home’ for those living at Graduate House is your room) with travel permitted throughout the whole of Victoria – no change.

 - You can leave home for any period of time to exercise or see friends and family outdoors.
-There are no limits on the number of times you can leave home.
+There are no limits on the number of times you can leave home – no change.

-- You can meet in a group of up to 10 people from a maximum of two households outdoors in a public place to socialise.
+- You can meet in a group of up to 100 people outdoors from any number of households.

 Please check this FAQ page regularly – we are attempting to keep this as up to date as possible – and feel free to telephone reception on +61 3 9347 3428 on weekdays.